reicamargo/reicamargo/README.md

 At the beginning of my professional carrier I started as a C#, Web and Swift programmer.
 Later on, I switched to a more process oriented role: so I started to work as an Agile Coach.

-Even working with Agility I've never been far from software development.
-Specially iOS app development =)
+Even working with Agility I've never been far from software development, specially iOS app development =)
 <br/><hr>

 ### 💻 Tech Stack